 To determine the discretionary capital improvement funds, the maximum allowable nonvoted discretionary millage is multiplied by the value of 96 percent of the district's current-year taxable value for school purposes.
-The result is divided by the total full-time equivalent student membership of the district and then multiplied by the full-time equivalent student membership of the university developmental research school.
+The result is divided by the total full-time equivalent student membership of the district and then multiplied by the full-time equivalent student membership are school.
 The amount obtained is the discretionary capital improvement funds for the university developmental research school.